open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 #  <GTP-C Client>
 #
 #  o By default, the SMF uses the first SMF node.
-#    - To use a different APN for each SMF, specify gtpc.apn as the APN name.
+#    - To use a different DNN/APN for each SMF, specify gtpc.dnn
+#      as the DNN/APN name.
 #    - If the HSS uses WebUI to set the SMF IP for each UE,
 #      you can use a specific SMF node for each UE.
 #
 #  o Two SMF are defined.
 127.0.0.4:2123 is used.
-#    [fe80::3%@loopback_devname@]:2123 is ignored.
+#    [fe80::3%lo]:2123 is ignored.
 #    gtpc:
 #      - addr: 127.0.0.4
-#      - addr: fe80::3%@loopback_devname@
+#      - addr: fe80::3%lo
 #
 #  o One SMF is defined. if prefer_ipv4 is not true,
-#    [fe80::3%@loopback_devname@] is selected.
+#    [fe80::3%lo] is selected.
 #    gtpc:
 #      - addr:
 #        - 127.0.0.4
-#        - fe80::3%@loopback_devname@
+#        - fe80::3%lo
 #
-#  o Two SMF are defined with a different APN.
+#  o Two SMF are defined with a different DNN/APN.
 #    - Note that if SMF IP for UE is configured in HSS,
 #      the following configurion for this UE is ignored.
 #    gtpc:
 #      - addr: 127.0.0.4
-#        apn: internet
+#        dnn: internet
 #      - addr: 127.0.0.5
-#        apn: volte
+#        dnn: volte
 #
-#  o If APN is omitted, the default APN uses the first SMF node.
+#  o If DNN/APN is omitted, the default DNN/APN uses the first SMF node.
 #    gtpc:
 #      - addr: 127.0.0.4
 #      - addr: 127.0.0.5
-#        apn: volte
+#        dnn: volte
 ```

-The IP address of the UE can also use a different UE pool depending on the APN.
+The IP address of the UE can also use a different UE pool depending on the DNN/APN.

 ```
 ### For reference, see `smf.yaml`